Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 - Configuration files of the software components.
 These files have `attr="config"` in the PDSC-file of the software packs.
 Refer to [PLM of Configuration Files](#plm-of-configuration-files) for more information.
 - The file [`RTE_components.h`](#rte_componentsh) and pre-include files that are generated based on the PDSC-file information of the software packs.

-> **Note:**
->
+!!!
+Note
-> The `./RTE` directory structure is maintained by tools.
+    The `./RTE` directory structure is maintained by tools.
 You should not modify the structure of this directory.
 However, the complete directory should be committed to a repository of a version control system.

 Directory Structure                 | Content :-----------------------------------|:---------------